GENERAL QUESTIONS

 I have been thinking about researching my Rayment ancestors, but have no real idea where to start.
 What would you suggest that I should do first?

-As you would probably expect, the best suggestion that I can make is for you to apply to join the Rayment Society, from which you will be able to obtain unlimited free advice, using the Society’s telephone Helpline.
+As you might expect, the best suggestion that I can make is for you to apply to join the Rayment Society, from which you will be able to obtain a wealth of advice.

 Back to the Questions Menu